-- AQA specification - Non Examined Assessment 50% of the final subject grade. - Written examination 50% of the final subject grade. - Group feedback is provided following Non Examined Assessment rules.
+- Non Examined Assessment This accounts for 50% of the final subject grade. - Written examinations This accounts for 50% of the final subject grade. - Group feedback is provided following Non Examined Assessment rules.

 30 minutes of homework is set each week.
 The nature and style of homework is largely dependent on the class activity being undertaken but will generally focus on design skills and / or theoretical knowledge.

 During the Non Examined Assessment, homework will focus on preparation, research and product testing.